NewRelic.recordCustomEvent(string $eventType, [string $eventName,] map<string, object> $eventAttributes)

 Updating these methods will affect any Insights queries and dashboards that use the deprecated event types.
 Be sure to adjust your NRQL queries and dashboards as needed.

-For more on other New Relic Mobile Android APIs, see Send custom attributes and events to Insights.
+For more on other Android APIs, see Send custom attributes and events to Insights.

 Optional.
 A map that includes a list of attributes that further designate subcategories to the

 When setting the key for your custom attributes, be aware that there are default attributes that cannot be overridden.